 Kingman and Mohave Manufacturing Association (KAMMA): Regular membership meetings are held every third Monday of every month from 1-2:30 p.m. at the Kingman Airport Authority Building, 7000 Flightline Drive.
 The meetings are open to the public.
 Visit www.mohavemfgassociation.com/events for more information.

-The Kingman Area Toastmasters Group will be holding meetings from 5:45-6:45 p.m. the first and third Thursday of each month in the Hualapai Conference Room at the Kingman Regional Medical Center.
-Visit the website at kingman.toastmastersclubs.org, email firstname.lastname@example.org or call 928-224-8329 for more information.
+The Kingman Area Toastmasters Group will be holding meetings from 5:30-6:45 p.m. the first and third Thursday of each month in Conference Room 2 at the Kingman Regional Medical Center Hualapai Campus, 3801 Santa Rosa Dr. Visit the website at kingman.toastmastersclubs.org, email firstname.lastname@example.org or call 928-224-8329 for more information.
 The club’s mission is to provide a supportive and positive learning experience in which members are empowered to develop communication and leadership skills, resulting in greater self-confidence and personal growth.
 Joining Toastmasters will help you: become a better public speaker, overcome public speaking fears, “practice” presentations for other audiences, and gain the confidence and courage to lead.
 Have fun while learning, networking and practicing new skills!